TashaTJ/pawsome-portraits-v4/TESTING.md

 - Best Practices - How does the site conform to industry best practices.
 - SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.

-After some below 90 scores on initisl mobile tests, I compressed the site images and re-tested each page.
+After some below 90 scores on initial mobile tests, I compressed the site images and re-tested each page.
 On these secondary tests, no score came below 94.

 - as an example, the results for the Pawsome Pawtraits Home Page for both Mobile & Desktop are below.